Consumer Cellular: 2025 Reviews

 Consumer Cellular Phones

 A prevailing stereotype is that older adults aren’t interested in cutting-edge smartphones, but that’s changing as more seniors embrace technology.
-Studies show that roughly half of seniors with cell phones have smartphones, and the older people that I know get more technologically advanced by the year.
+Studies show that roughly half of seniors with cell phones have smartphones,2 and the older people that I know get more technologically advanced by the year.

 Keep Your Phone: If you already use a cell phone on another network, you can transfer your device to a Consumer Cellular plan with a SIM card, which is included when you sign up for a service plan.

-IRIS Easy Flip ($59 One-Time Payment)
+Iris Easy Flip ($59 One-Time Payment)

-This is one of Consumer Cellular’s most affordable options, and it’s one of two phones that feature the classic clamshell design of yore.
-I’ve got to say, there’s something I missed about the tactile experience of a flip phone; they’re perfect for older adults who want to stick to the basics.
 Instead of a touch screen, the Easy Flip has raised buttons, and they’re backlit so I could see them even in the dark.
-With nearly half of people over the age of 65 suffering from arthritis, the size and spacing of these buttons made it easy to dial a number or type out a text message.
-When I made calls with it, I noticed the volume of the receiver was appropriately loud and clear.
+Nearly half of people over age 65 suffer from arthritis,3 and the size and spacing of the buttons made it easy to dial a number or type a text message.
+When I made calls, I noticed the volume of the receiver was appropriately loud and clear.

 iPhone 16e ($599 One-Time Payment)

-While Apple says that the 16e’s battery life lasts for 26 hours of call time, my phone seemed to last even longer during testing.
-For the more adventurous buyer — someone looking for not just a cell phone but also a camera, music player, and television — the iPhone 16e is a good choice.
-Even if a smartphone seems a bit intimidating, the 16e’s intuitive design made it easy to explore its wide array of features.
+For more adventurous phone buyers — someone looking for a camera, music player and television — the iPhone 16e is a good choice.
+Even if a smartphone seems a bit intimidating, the 16e’s intuitive design makes it easy to explore its wide array of features.

 Samsung Galaxy A16 ($199 One-Time Payment)

-Similar to the iPhone 16e, the Galaxy operates primarily through its 6.7” touch screen; this phone features solid resolution, which came in handy while browsing the web for complicated dinner recipes.
-With up to 128 GB of internal storage and Bluetooth and voice recognition capabilities, this device is user-friendly and great for older adults who want to stream music or stay connected with loved ones.
-The camera is perhaps one of the best features of this device because it is able to help older adults take clear, crisp pictures while making new memories with loved ones.
-With a 13 MP front-facing camera and an ultra-wide lens, this device is a must-have for everyday use.
+The camera is one of the device’s best features, because it is able to help older adults take clear, crisp pictures while making new memories with loved ones.
+With a 13MP front-facing camera and an ultrawide lens, the device is a must-have for everyday use.

 Consumer Cellular Setup